ITfoxtec/FoxIDs/README.md

 Run the seed tool executable `SeedTool.exe`, select `R` for `Add text resources`.

-#### 2.3 Create passwords risk list
+#### 2.3 Create risk passwords

-The seed tool can add passwords risk list of insecure passwords to use in Cosmos DB documents as SHA-1 hashes.
+The seed tool can add risk passwords of insecure passwords to use in Cosmos DB documents as SHA-1 hashes.
 The insecure passwords (pwned passwords) is from [haveibeenpwned.com](https://haveibeenpwned.com)

 Download the `SHA-1` pwned passwords `ordered by hash` from [haveibeenpwned.com/passwords](https://haveibeenpwned.com/Passwords).